aQuICK-Review/aQuick/README.md

 # aQuICK [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg?style=for-the-badge)](https://www.paypal.me/HaoZeke/)

-This is a simple landing page for what will eventually lead to aQuICK: Accessing Quantum Information and Computing Knowledgement, an Indian initiative for collating and distilling relevant information.
+This is a simple landing page for what will eventually lead to aQuICK: Accessing Quantum Information and Computing Knowledge, an Indian initiative for collating and distilling relevant information.

 ## Technology